Supplier Relationship Management & Supplier Experience Management in Practice

 No one owns the supplier experience

 The common reason why Supplier Experience Management does not exist in most organizations is that no one has the mandate to own it.
 Corporations are too often internally focused, with each function having its own silo or solutions.
 Only once the problem is externalized and looked at from the suppliers’ perspective can the issues be identified and solved as the whole experience is then viewed end-to-end.

 Having a mandate, someone owning the problem is the fundamental starting point in fixing it.
 In large organizations specifically, it is vital to show the business case of why it is beneficial for the business to enable suppliers to do their best work.
 To adopt a value-focused experience, rather than a transaction-focused experience, the buy-in has to first come from senior leadership and work its way down the organization.
 Their purpose has to be clear.

 “The real challenge here is, there is no owner of the supplier experience.
 Nobody has an end-to-end understanding of what the suppliers go through.
 That means, for a start, that organizations do not see that they have a supplier experience problem.
 And, if there is no ownership, there is no way that the problem can be fixed.”, Costas Xyloyiannis, CEO of HICX.
-For a full analysis, refer to the findings of Supplier Experience Survey and find out more about Preparing for Supplier Experience Management.
+For a full analysis, refer to the findings of the Supplier Experience Survey and find out more about Preparing for Supplier Experience Management.